elastic/azure-marketplace/README.md

 ---

 ### VERY IMPORTANT
-**This template does not configure SSL/TLS for communication with Elasticsearch through an external load balancer or Kibana.
+**This template does not configure SSL/TLS for communication with Elasticsearch through an external load balancer.
 It is strongly recommended that you secure communication before using in production.**

 You can secure external access to the cluster with TLS by using `gateway` as the `loadBalancerType` and supplying a PFX certificate with the `appGatewayCertBlob` parameter.
 This sets the cluster up to use [Application Gateway](https://azure.microsoft.com/en-au/services/application-gateway/) for load balancing and SSL offload.

+You can secure external access from the browser to Kibana with TLS by supplying a certificate and private key with `kibanaCertBlob` and `kibanaKeyBlob`, respectively.

 ---